-- The father will probably abandon you.
-It happens 90 percent of the time. - You may have to tell your parents.
-And won't that be fun for the whole family? - You could miscarry.
-Fourteen percent of teen pregnancies end in miscarriages. - You'll have to decide whether to keep the baby, or put it up for adoption.
+- Odds are the father will be absent.
+Only 25% of teen fathers live with their child and the mother at the time that their child is born. - You may have to tell your parents.
+Pregnancy will be life-changing for everyone involved. - · You could miscarry.
+Fourteen percent of teen pregnancies end in miscarriages. - You'll have to decide whether to keep the baby or put it up for adoption.
 Another huge life decision you'll be forced to make under extreme stress. - The baby could have major health problems.
-Babies born to very young mothers are more likely to be born prematurely, which puts them at greater risk for infant death, blindness, deafness, retardation, mental illness, cerebral palsy, dyslexia and hyperactivity.
+Babies born to very young mothers are more likely to be born prematurely, which puts them at greater risk for infant death, blindness, deafness, mental illness, cerebral palsy, dyslexia and hyperactivity.